draganStojakovic/draganstojakovic/content/_index.md

 Amongst programing as a hobby, I am also a huge free software advocate, I like to educate people and be educated, I am a tea enthusiasts and I like to be in nature every chance I get.

+Bellow is my skill set, please take a look.
+I enjoy building apps with javascript based technologies, like Node and MongoDB, so MERN stack is where I am at, but I am no stranger to LAMP stack as well.

 ## 🤹🏻 Skills

 ---